CedricChnfr/portfolio/_posts/Courses/2024-10-03-microcontroleur_hardware.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Developed a basic understanding of the concepts and processes involved in integrating sensors with microcontrollers and developing IoT applications.
 However, more focus on practical applications would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for IoT development.
+- **Skills to Develop**: Need to enhance proficiency in advanced data visualization techniques for IoT applications.

 ### D.III.
 Balance Sheet